AI Agency Referral Strategy: How to Build a Referral Machine

 Track these metrics to understand how your referral program is performing:

 - Referral close rate: What percentage of referrals convert to clients?
-(Should be significantly higher than cold lead close rates)
+This should be significantly higher than cold lead close rates — if it is not, your referral quality or follow-up process needs attention.

-- Referral program ROI: Revenue from referrals divided by cost of referral incentives
+- Referral program ROI: Revenue from referrals divided by cost of referral incentives.
+This should be strongly positive.

 How LinkedIn Content Powers Your Referral Machine